dkoz/kozejin-cogs/README.md

 Speaker | Send and edit messages, embeds and buttons as the bot.
 Timestamps | Create discord timestamps
-SteamApp | Look up steam games and steam user profiles
+SteamApp | Look up steam games and steam user profiles ClonePerms | Cog for cloning permissions, either from one channel to another or from one role to another.

 # Credits
 [Jintaku](https://github.com/Jintaku) for making original pokedex cog